 Officially launched in 2003, LinkedIn’s growth has been nothing short of phenomenal.
 In just two years, it amassed 1.6 million members.

 Even so, this initial LinkedIn growth rate was relatively slow compared to the spurt it achieved after going public in 2011.
-In the five years that followed, LinkedIn nearly tripled its user base from 160 million to 400 million in.
-Just a year later in 2017, it crossed the half a billion mark.
+In the five years that followed, LinkedIn nearly tripled its user base from 160 million to 400 million.
+Just a year later in 2017, it crossed the half-a-billion mark.